How-To Guides

 Prepare new dryer vent hose to install (Source: AZParts)

-Clean the dryer vent hose opening before installing vent hose (Source: AZParts)
+Clean the dryer vent opening before installing vent (Source: AZParts)

 There are two primary types of dryer vent hoses: rigid metal and flexible metal.
 Both are typically 4 inches in diameter and designed for dryer exhaust use.